-Meet the team that make up Impact Hub Inverness - Polly, Brian, Karen B, Kate, Karen M, Clarrie and Laura!
+Meet the team that make up Impact Hub Inverness - Polly, Brian, Kate, Karen M, Clarrie, Laura and Lauren!

 Thanks to Paul Campbell Photography for the photos!